-He gave Hera one last squeeze, then said, “I’ve gotta go.
+He gave Hera one last squeeze then said, “I’ve got to go.
 I have an appointment in ten minutes, and it’ll take me fifteen to get back to my office.”

 “I’ll call you tomorrow when we’ve got the diamond in hand,” Toby said.